- 1 Purpose

 Certain delegated functions may not be authorised if:

-- The terms of a Delegation requires the Delegate to personally exercise a significant, independent Decision (e.g. whether criteria for probation has been met).
+- The terms of a Delegation requires the Delegate to personally exercise a significant, independent Decision (e.g. whether criteria for probation have been met).

 - The Decision would affect the rights of an individual (e.g. termination of employment.